The baby name Aryton combines surname style with an on-trend sound.

 A 2010 documentary made in his native Brazil recounted his career and tragic death.

-But where did Senna get his unusual first name?
+Where did Senna get his unusual first name?

 It could be a cousin to Ayer and Ayers, from the word heir, ultimately from the Latin heredum.
 An heir is one expected to inherit property, a title, or both.

 And then there’s Ayr, the Scottish place name.
 Ayr is a town in Ayrshire, Scotland.
 Other spellings include Are, Aire, Ayre and Eyre – as in Charlotte Bronte’s Jane Eyre.
 The town takes its name from the River Ayr, and the river’s name is thought to come from either a Gaelic word meaning clear, or possibly Old Norse origins.
+There’s a River Aire in Yorkshire, with similarly debated origins and meaning.

 In English, this name takes a two syllable pronunciation: AIR ton.
 But Senna said his name more like ah EER ton.